sanagama/vscode-mssql/README.md

-# Microsoft SQL Server support in Visual Studio Code
+# Microsoft SQL Server support in VS Code

 ## What is it?
 This extension is a proof of concept that adds MSSQL support to Visual Studio Code and let's you: